CCA-Public/digital-archives-manual/guides/ingest.md

 | Store DIP location | "None" |

 <a name="processedingestconfig"></a>
-## Archivematica processing configuration for ingest of "processed" data (csp-arch-03)
+## Archivematica processing configuration for ingest of "processed" data (currently default on csp-arch-03)

 | Type | Value |
 | -------- | -------- |